This page is a labor of love, dedicated to Belka, Valeska

 MUSCLE MEATS----Beef,

-pork, turkey, cubed pieces or ground; tongue, heart (beef and pig), feed
+pork, turkey, deer, elk, cubed pieces or ground; tongue, heart (beef and

-cubed.
+feed cubed.
 Muscle meats are lacking in calcium by themselves.
-Add 1 teaspoon
+Add

-calcium carbonate or ground eggshell per pound of muscle meat and veggie
+1 teaspoon calcium carbonate or ground eggshell per pound of muscle meat

-mix, or use a calcium supplement, particularly if consumable bones are
+and veggie mix, or use a calcium supplement, particularly if consumable

-not given often.
-Muscle meat, veggies and grains are all low in calcium
+bones are not given often.
+Muscle meat, veggies and grains are all low

 IMPORTANT TO NOTE: We